-Thunder VPN isn’t the worse free VPN we’ve tested, but it has a lot of improvement to undertake before we can recommend it.
+While it isn’t the worst free VPN we’ve tested, it has a lot of improvement to undertake before we can recommend it.

 Not exactly lightning fast, Thunder VPN underwhelmed in our speed tests.